92996/gcdata/codebook.md

 The files **Readme.md** and ```run_analysis.R``` contain information on the variables used during analysis and in the final table.
 Briefly, the variables in the final table are the mean of their values in the input data.
-The names are a bit more human-readable (not much), ans also more "tidy".
+The names are a bit more human-readable (not much), and also more "tidy".